lewetzk/jf-ts-pol/README.md

 ## PROBLEMS/BUGS
 As the Junge Freiheit serves seem instable sometimes, a maximum runtime exceeded error might occur during the scraping process.
 In such cases, run the scraper again or discard the problematic URL.

+## REFERENCES
+This project uses a prepackaged .Rdata form of the SentiWS corpus made by Cornelius Puschmann: https://github.com/cbpuschmann/inhaltsanalyse-mit-r.de

 ## Author:
 Lea Wetzke / 797451 / Automatische Textanalyse in den Politikwissenschaften WiSe 2021/22 / [lwetzke@uni-potsdam.de](mailto:lwetzke@uni-potsdam.de)